-Police detain teenager after threat to German synagogue
+German police detain 4 on Yom Kippur after synagogue threat

-BERLIN (AP) — German security officials said Thursday they had detained a teenager who was allegedly planning to attack a synagogue in the western city of Hagen with explosives, news agency dpa said.
+BERLIN (AP) — German security officials said Thursday they had detained four people — one of them a 16-year-old — who were allegedly planning to attack a synagogue in the western city of Hagen with explosives.

-“A teenager was detained,” said Herbert Reul, the interior minister of North Rhine-Westphalia, the state where Hagen is located.
-No further details were available on the suspect.
+The detentions took place on Yom Kippur, the holiest day in Judaism, and two years after a deadly attack in another German city on the Yom Kippur holiday.

+“One of the four people was a teenager living in Hagen,” police spokeswoman Tanja Pfeffer in nearby Dortmund told The Associated Press.
+She declined to comment on a report by news magazine Der Spiegel saying the teenager was a Syrian national.

+Speaking to young police officers in the city of Cologne, Herbert Reul said: ”Your colleagues probably prevented” an attack.

-On Wednesday afternoon, police had cordoned off the synagogue in Hagen after receiving tips about a possible attack on the building.
+On Wednesday afternoon, police had cordoned off the synagogue after receiving tips about a possible attack.
+Dozens of police officers secured the building overnight and were still on the scene Thursday morning.

 The threat came as Jews were preparing for Yom Kippur, the holiest day in Judaism.
-Following the threat, a service planned for Wednesday afternoon at the synagogue was canceled, dpa reported.
+Following the threat, a festive service planned for Wednesday night at the synagogue was canceled, dpa reported.

 Hagen police said Wednesday night that they were in close contact with the Jewish community.